sc-voice/DEPRECATED-ebt-site/content/author/customize-website.md

-For example, to restrict the EBT website to German, we remove the `#` and specify the ISO code for German, which is `de`:
+For example, to restrict the EBT website to German, we remove the `#` and specify the two-letter ISO code for German, which is `de`:

 `ebt_lang: de`